 Sign up to our Women's Euro football ticket waiting list now so as to receive the calendar and ticket information by email.

 The stadiums and host cities of the 2022 Women’s Euro Cup in England

 The 2022 Women’s European Championship will occur in ten stadiums, spread over 9 English cities.

 - Bramall Lane, Sheffield

 - Falmer Stadium, Brighton

 - Academy Stadium, Manchester

-If you are in England in July 2022, this is an opportunity to watch the best of European women’s football teams play the beautiful game.
-Buy your tickets online now for a 2022 Women’s Euro Cup match in England.
+If you are in England in July 2022, this is an opportunity to watch the best European women’s football teams play the beautiful game.
+Buy your tickets for a 2022 Women’s Euro Cup match in England.